swblain-glyndwr/personal_project/README.md

 ## DevOps
 ### Deployment patterns
 The project is structured as a Databricks Asset Bundle.
-Only the code is deployed, and the jobs referencd in the [Engine](#engine) section point to the relevant deployment target.
+The bundle is currently only utilised to deploy the code; the jobs referenced in the [Engine](#engine) section point to the relevant deployment, i.e. the prod job points to the code in the deployed 'prod' directory, and the 'dev' job points to the 'preprod' directory.

+> NOTE: The dev target is a default target in Databricks Asset Bundles and is designed for users to be able to deploy code to their own user space, for experimentation and testing in a like-for-like way with a production deployment.
+The 'dev' next ads jobs are intended as a shared space, hence use of the preprod target for 'dev' jobs.

 To deploy code to the 'prod' target (which is picked up by the prod jobs, i.e. those not prefixed with dev), checkout the version of the code you want to deploy, and run the following command: